dsccommunity/HyperVDsc/README.md

 }
 ```

-### Create a VM for a given VHD
+### Create a generation 2 VM for a given VHD

-This configuration will create a VM, given a VHD, on Hyper-V host.
+This configuration will create a VM, given a VHDX, on Hyper-V host.

 ```powershell
 Configuration Sample_xVMHyperV_Simple